 The exciting part of growing lavender is the many species, flower colors, fragrances and colors.
 In late winter and early spring, Spanish lavender (Lavandula stoechas) come into full bloom.
-Flowers with tall ‘butterfly wings’ may grow flowers from pure white to deep purple.
+Flowers with tall "butterfly wings" may grow flowers from pure white to deep purple.
 French lavender (Lavandula dentata) is big and robust, tending to bloom any time of year, even the winter.
 Both of these species are used mostly for early bloom.
 English lavender (Lavandula angustifolia) begins to bloom May through early July, and again in mid fall if properly pruned.
 It has the truest, sweetest fragrance, and comes in colors from pure white to pink to deep blue.
-English lavenders are usually shorter growing, ranging from 8 inches to 2 ft.
+English lavenders are usually shorter growing, ranging from 8 inches to 2 feet.
 Excellent for cooking, especially for desserts and teas, the essential oil is far superior.
-While there are several hundred named varieties of English lavender, 'Hidcote Blue’,‘Munstead', and 'Folgate' are all very popular.
-Lavendins are part English lavender, growing larger, up to four feet, with long flower spikes and a heavy lavender fragrance.
+While there are several hundred named varieties of English lavender, 'Hidcote Blue', 'Munstead', and 'Folgate' are all very popular.
+Lavendins (Lavandula x intermedia) are part English lavender; growing larger, up to four feet, with long flower spikes and a heavy lavender fragrance.
 Lavandins bloom later in the year, usually June through August.
 With a bit of a pine scent, lavandins are used for sachets and cooking savory foods.
 The most popular varieties are 'Grosso' and 'Provence'.

 Besides being a great gardening plant, lavender has many uses in the home, kitchen and medicine cabinet.
 It is fun to craft with, and the wonderful fragrance is calming and helps to promote sleep.
 The flowers are edible, and are now found in all kinds of recipes, both savory and sweet.
 Lavender wreaths and sachets are fun to make, and great as fragrant gifts.
 Lavender is widely used for herbal body products and aromatherapy,

 With so much to learn and enjoy about lavender, it is not surprising that lavender merits its own books, festivals and classes.
-To learn more about lavender, come out and enjoy a day in the country at the First Annual Solano Lavender Farm and Garden Tour on Pleasants Valley Rd.
-Morningsun Herb Farm, Soul Food Farm and Felted Acres will host a fun day out on the farm – learn to make lavender crafts, enjoy strolling through lavender fields and learn about growing and enjoying lavender.
+To learn more about lavender, join us each year at the Lavender Festival at Soul Food Farm on Pleasants Valley Rd.
+Come out and enjoy a day in the country when Morningsun Herb Farm and Soul Food Farm will host a fun day out on the farm – learn to make lavender crafts, enjoy strolling through lavender fields and learn about growing and enjoying lavender.